aybruhm/sms-based-reminder-system/docs/article.md

 websockets==10.4
 ```

-Proceed to installing the required packages at once using the command below:
+Proceed to install the required packages at once using the command below:

 ```bash
 pipenv install -r requirements.txt
 ```

 3).
-Create `main` Module
+Create a `main` Module

 Now that you have installed the required dependencies, let's proceed by creating a `main.py` file and pasting the below code into it.
-This is the entrypoint of the backend system that will be responsible for constructing the FastAPI application, registering API routers, events to connect and disconnect the database, start job schedulers and runnning the application.
+This is the entry point of the backend system that will be responsible for constructing the FastAPI application, registering API routers, events to connect and disconnect the database, starting job schedulers and running the application.

 ```python
 # Uvicorn Imports